tannenba123/rOMT/README.md

 ![pipeline](ppl.png)

 ## System Requirements
-The code was mainly written and ran in Matlab (R2018a for rOMT algorithm and R2019b for post-processing), with a small section in GLaD analysis ran with Python 3.7.3.
+The code was mainly written and run on Matlab (versions R2018a for rOMT algorithm and R2019b for post-processing), with a small section for the GLaD analysis written in Python 3.7.3.

 ### Dependencies
 #### Matlab